AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## Unused imports

-Unused imports and generation of the minimal import list (`RnNames.warnUnusedImportDecls`) currently show selector names rather than labels.
-We may need to create a mapping from dfun names to field labels (cf. `kids_env` in `RnNames.reportUnusedNames`) to know how to print them.
-Moreover, things are a bit trickier with `-XOverloadedRecordFields` enabled.
-Quoting SLPJ:
+Unused imports and generation of the minimal import list (`RnNames.warnUnusedImportDecls`) use a map from selector names to labels, in order to print fields correctly.
+However, fields may currently be reported as unused even if the corresponding Has instance is used.
+Consider the following:

-On unused imports, it's not just an implementation question.

 ```wiki
 module A where